PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/pagination.md

 # When are graphQL connections not needed?

 GraphQL connections might not be needed when the amount of records that the connection needs to traverse is very small.
 For example, think of a list of solar system planet names that are a user's favorite.
 There are only 8 planets in the solar system, a connection based on this relationship would only ever be used to traverse names of 8 planets.
-This surely isn't a place for a connection where you need to decisively traverse the records to reduce strain on the database and server.
+This surely isn't a place for a connection where we need to decisively traverse the records to reduce strain on the database and server.
 A simple `[String]` or `enum` type list can be returned.
 Here's an example:-

 ```graphql
 enum SOLAR_SYSTEM_PLANETS {